Supporting you and the puppy

 It is Guide Dogs’ policy to neuter all dogs other than active breeding stock.
 Timing will depend on the puppy but males are usually castrated between eight and nine months of age.
 The operation will normally be carried out by your chosen vet and the puppy will recuperate at home.

-Your puppy training supervisor will be able to answer any questions you may have.
+Your puppy development advisor (formerly called a puppy training supervisor) will be able to answer any questions you may have.